honeycombio/refinery/rules.md

 These can name any field in the trace.
 The fields are checked in the order defined here, and the first named field that contains a value will be used for the condition.
 Only the first populated field will be used, even if the condition fails.
-If a `root.` prefix is present on a field but the trace does not contain a root span, that field will be skipped.
+If a `root.` prefix is present on a field, but the root span is not on the trace, that field will be skipped.
 If none of the fields are present, then the condition will not match.
 The comparison is case-sensitive.
 All fields are checked as individual fields before any of them are checked as nested fields (see `CheckNestedFields`).